mouseless/json-concepts/spec/04-custom-types/04-min-and-max.md

 }
 ```

-`ERROR: 'greeting.service.json' is not valid, length of '$name' cannot be more`
+`ERROR: 'greeting.service.json' is not valid, '01234567890' is not a valid identifier.`
-`than 10.`